Edo Waec Syllabus

-Below is this year’s WAEC syllabus for Edo .
-Note that this syllabus is for both Internal and external candidates.
+Below is this 2026 Waec Syllabus for Edo.
+Note that this syllabus is for both internal and external candidates.

 The examination will consist of two papers, Papers 1 and 2.
 It will test all aspects of the Edo Language: comprehension, composition, sound system, grammar and translation.
 It will also test selected texts of oral and written literature as well as Basic Principles of Literary Appreciation, Customs and Institutions.
 The rubrics shall be written in Edo.